 - a.
 The 504 Coordinator will obtain an impartial review official and hearing within 45 calendar days unless a continuance is granted by the impartial review official. - b.
-A continuance request in writing to all parties may be granted by the hearing officer with good cause. - The grievant will have an opportunity to examine the child's educational records prior to the hearing. - d.
+A continuance request in writing to all parties may be granted by the hearing officer with good cause. - c.
+The grievant will have an opportunity to examine the child's educational records prior to the hearing. - d.
 The grievant may be represented by legal counsel at his/her own expense.
 The grievant may participate, speak, examine witnesses, and present information at the hearing.
 If represented by legal counsel at the hearing, the grievant or legal counsel must notify the 504 Coordinator in writing at least 10 calendar days before the hearing.
 Failure to do so will constitute good cause for continuance of the hearing. - e.
 The burden of proof will be on the grievant.
 When warranted by circumstances or law, the impartial hearing officer may require the school or 504 Coordinator to defend its position/decision regarding the claims (i.e. A school or 504 Coordinator shall place a disabled student in the regular educational environment operated by the system unless it is demonstrated by the school or 504 Coordinator that the education of the person in the regular environment with the use of supplementary aids and services cannot be achieved satisfactorily.
 34 C.F.R.§104.34).
 One or more representatives of the school system, who may be an attorney, will attend the hearing to present the evidence and witnesses, respond to the grievant testimony and answer questions posed by the review official. - f.
 The impartial review official shall not have the power to subpoena witnesses, and the strict rules of evidence shall not apply to hearings.
 The impartial review official shall have the authority to issue pre-hearing instructions, which may include requiring the parties to exchange documents and names of witnesses to be present. - g.
 The impartial review official shall determine the weight to be given any evidence. - h.
 The hearing shall be closed to the public. - i.
 The issues of the hearing will be limited to those raised in the written or oral request for the hearing. - j.
 Witnesses will be questioned directly by the party who calls them.
 Cross-examination of witnesses will be allowed.
 The impartial review official, at his or her discretion, may allow further examination of witnesses or ask questions of the witnesses. - k.
 Testimony shall be recorded by court reporting or audio recording at the expense of the system.
 All documentation related to the hearing shall be retained by the system. - I. Unless otherwise required by law, the impartial review official shall uphold the action of the school system unless the grievant can prove that a preponderance of the evidence supports his or her claim. - m.
 Failure of the grievant to appear at a scheduled hearing unless prior notification of absence was provided and approved by the impartial review official or just cause is shown shall constitute a waiver of the right to a personal appearance before the impartial review official. - 5.
 Decision: The impartial review official shall issue a written determination within 20 calendar days of the date the hearing concluded.
-The determination of the impartial review official shall not include any monetary damages or the award of any attorney's fees. - 6.
-Review: If not satisfied with the decision of the impartial review official, any party may pursue any right of review, appeal, cause of action or claim available to him or her under the law or existing state or federal rules or regulations.
+The determination of the impartial review official shall not include any monetary damages or the award of any attorney's fees.